biocatiit/website/content/scihi/2011_brain_iron.rst

         this work because there is really no other way besides XFM to simultaneously image all of the physiological metals (calcium, iron, copper, and zinc) in the brain.
-We were able to use the NSLS to study the plaques, but needed the high brightness and small beams at the Bio-CAT 18-ID beamline at the APS to efficiently image the large cortex and hippocampus regions."
+We were able to use the NSLS to study the plaques, but needed the high brightness and small beams at the BioCAT 18-ID beamline at the APS to efficiently image the large cortex and hippocampus regions."

         Miller says that the team’s work "now leads us to question whether